teodoriu/laracasts-downloader/index.md

 - Clone this repo to a folder in your machine
 - Change your info in .env.example and rename it to .env
 - `composer install`
-- `php start.php`and you are done!
+- `php start.php` and you are done!

 Also works in the browser, but is better from the cli because of the instant feedback

-### Using Docker
-- Clone this repo to a folder in your machine
-- Change your info in .env.example and rename it to .env
-- `docker build -t image-name .`
-- `docker run -d -v /host-path:/container-path-in-config.ini image-name` and the path should be absolute

 ## Downloading specific series or lessons
 - You can use series and lessons names